 Will have crafting, although little is known about it at this point.

-Is all about crafting.
-Players will discover materials and recipes to use in creating things like housing props, clothing and tools.
-Crafting is in an early development stage in closed beta currently.
+Has many crafted items.
+Players harvest materials to use in creating things like housing props, clothing and tools.
+Crafting is still a work-in-progress in the current closed beta.

 Will have questing, although EQNext turns it on its ear.
 Gone are the days of linear questlines where players run from hub to hub collecting quests from NPCs with exclamation points over their heads.
 Instead, a player may encounter a village besieged by orcs and have to decide how he wants to engage - kill the orcs, ask the villagers what they need help with, or seek out the orcs' nearby lair and remedy the problem at the source.
 (Or maybe all of the above.)